j2css/j2c/README.md

 I may get around and write a validator companion, but I'm not there yet :-).

 ### No pretty printing

+`j2c` puts each selector list and properties on their own lines, but doesn't indent or add other white space.

 For debugging purposes, I recommend that you pipe `j2c`'s  output through a [[be](https://github.com/mattbasta/crass) [au](https://github.com/beautify-web/js-beautify) [ti](https://github.com/senchalabs/cssbeautify) [fier](http://csstidy.sourceforge.net/)] of your choice.